The Primates found in Uganda -Ugnda is home to 20 species of Primates

 13. Red-Tailed Monkey

-The red-tailed Monkey, also known as the black-cheeked, white-nosed Monkey, red-tailed guenon, redtail monkey, or Schmidt’s guenon, is a species of Primate in the family Cercopithecidae.
+The red-tailed monkey, also known as the black-cheeked monkey, white-nosed monkey, red-tailed guenon, redtail monkey, or Schmidt’s guenon, is a fascinating primate species belonging to the family Cercopithecidae.

 14. Owl-Faced Monkeys

-Owl-faced Monkey (Cercopithecus Hamlyn), also called Hamlyn’s Monkey, is an arboreal guenon found is-Facedl forests.
+Owl-faced Monkey (Cercopithecus Hamlyn), also called Hamlyn’s Monkey, is an arboreal guenon found in Facedl forests.

 Owl-Faced Monkey is unique in that it has a beak-like nose, and the face resembles an owl.
 This shy Monkey is rarely seen, but you might be the lucky one as you hike along the many trails In Bwindi Impenetrable Forest or Mgahinga Gorilla Park.

-The Owl-Faced Monkey is gray and has a white stripe that goes from the top of the lip to giving top of the nose delivering the owl monkey that owl face.
+The Owl-Faced Monkey is gray and has a white stripe that goes from the top of the lip to the top of the nose, delivering the owl monkey that owl face.

 You might see them in Uganda in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.